ARIERICYRON/Phase-2-project/README.md

 ### `json-server --watch db.json -p 8004`

-Open a new terminal and run `json-server --watch db.json -p 8004` and this will run the `JSON SERVER` which will enable us to fetch our stored data on the `db.json` which will enable us to fetch data from our local API and our local url is;`http://localhost:8004/images` .
+Open a new terminal and run `json-server --watch db.json -p 8004` and this will run the `JSON SERVER` enabling us to fetch our stored data on the `db.json` which will enable us to fetch data from our local API and our local url is;`http://localhost:8004/images` .
 If you copy paste the link to the browser it will show you a list of our json data which has been used fetch data and rendering it to the app.